DeSigaar/LamecoDashboard/README.md

 ## API documentation

-The API documentation for the API used within the application can be found on Postman [here](https://documenter.getpostman.com/view/5448152/RWgxtZy1).
+The API documentation for the API used within the application can be found in our [Postman collection](https://documenter.getpostman.com/view/5448152/RWgxtZy1).

 ## Built with